YigitCiray/YigitCiray.github.io/blogs/_posts/2022-01-31-Dependency-Inversion-Principe-(DIP).md

-## I would like to start my blog with my first post about Dependency Inversion Principle.
+I would like to start my blog with my first post about Dependency Inversion Principle.
-Decided to reverse the order to show myself how successfull I am on reverse engineering 😝 **SOLID** to remember all;
+Decided to reverse the order to show myself how successfull I am on reverse engineering😝

+**SOLID** to remember all;
 - **S**-> Single responsibility
 - **O**-> Open-closed